Sapeornis

-Sapeornis is a monotypic genus of avialan which lived during the early Cretaceous period (late Barremian to early Aptian, roughly 125-120 mya).
+Sapeornis is a monotypic genus of avialan dinosaurs which lived during the early Cretaceous period (late Barremian to early Aptian, roughly 125-120 mya).
 Sapeornis contains only one species, Sapeornis chaoyangensis.

 Description

 Sapeornis was large for an early avialan, about 30–33 cm long in life, excluding the tail feathers.

 The hand of Sapeornis was far more derived than that of Archaeopteryx.
 It had three fingers, the outer ones with two and the middle one with three phalanges, and a well-fused carpometacarpus.
 Its arms were about half again as long as the legs, suggesting a large wing area.
 On the other hand, its shoulder girdle was apparently ill-adapted to flapping flight and its furcula was unusual, with a hypocleidum similar to more advanced avialans but a general anatomy even more basal than in Archaeopteryx.
 The humerus was large and bore holes, apparently to save weight, as in the Confuciusornithidae.

 The skull has a handful of teeth in the upper jawtip only.
 Sapeornis had gastralia but no (or unossified) uncinate processes.
 The breastbone (sternum) was either absent or, more likely, made of cartilage rather than bone, as in more basal theropods.
 The pygostyle was rod-like as in Confuciusornis and Nomingia, but like in the former there was no long bony tail anymore.
 While the tarsometatarsi were more fused than in Archaeopteryx, the fibula was long and reached the distal point of the tarsal joint, not reduced as in more modern birds (and some non-avian theropods like Avimimus).
 The first toe pointed backwards.
 In specimen IVPP V12375, the stomach contained numerous small gastroliths.
 Analysis of its skeletal bones suggest that it had an ontogeny and slow growth like Archaeopteryx and small carnivorous dinosaurs, rather than the explosively fast growth seen in modern birds.

 In absolute number of features shared with modern birds, S. chaoyangensis is about as derived as Confuciusornis.
 However, the apomorphies were largely different from Confuciusornis, and a character analysis demonstrates that these two were not closely related.
 The tail plumage of Sapeornis consisted of rectrices that formed a graded, fan-like structure.
 The reduced fingers suggest that it might have had an alula.
 Not being well-adapted to flapping flight, Sapeornis probably was a glider and/or soarer that preferred more open country compared to the Enantiornithes and predominantly woodland birds, although it was able to perch on branches.
 The small gastroliths, overall large size, and the inferred habitat indicate that Sapeornis was most likely a herbivore, possibly eating plant seeds and fruits.

 Comparisons between the scleral rings of Sapeornis and modern birds and reptiles indicate that it may have been diurnal, similar to most modern birds.